+With mineral-rich black volcanic soil his 3-hectare farm boasts incredible agricultural conditions for coffee.
+Predominantly growing Red and Yellow Bourbon, Agustin explained that coffee produced above 1,650m in Peru sees both Roya and Broca become much less prevalent.
 Rise above 1,850m, however, and these two major threats are, thankfully, all but non-existent.
 However, humidity is an issue in Huaynapata, so Agustin lets his trees grow tall, pruning back any growth on the first metre of the trunk to allow better ventilation between the trees, reducing the chance of moulds.
 The resulting willowy three-metre trees are too tall to harvest normally, so workers, armed with a rope and hook, bend the trees as they pick.
 They have the same workers returning year after year at Finca Progreso, with only 5 or so needed during the peak of the season.

+In processing their harvested coffee cherries, they first float in water to skim off the less dense fruit.
+Fed through a manual disc depulper to remove the seed from the fruit, the depulped parchment is then sieved to remove any coffee cherry skins.
 Experimenting in their approach to fermentation, they place the mucilage laden parchment coffee into GrainPro sacks and then seal in a plastic barrel.
 A tube allows for degassing, as the microbiome breaking down the coffee's mucilage produces CO2 during this stage.
 After 24-36 hours, the fermented coffee is washed before being put out to dry on their tiered, raised beds in a ventilated secadore (solar dryer).
 As well as coffee the family are growing passionfruit, chirimoyas and rocoto chilli peppers.

-Huaynapata, Yanatile, Calca, Cusco Region, Peru
+Huaynapata, Yanatile, Calca, Cusco, Peru